Dec 10, 2012

 Add more ornaments until you few you have a balanced composition.

-The last thing to do is to add the final details like swirls in the end of most of the ornaments.
+The last thing to do is to add the final details like swirls at the end of most of the ornaments.

 Now in Photoshop, create a new document.
 I am using 2880x1800 pixels.
-After that search for a black board image to place as background of your design.
+After that search for a blackboard image to place as the background of your design.

 Copy the graphic you created in Illustrator and paste it in Photoshop.
 Also, add a layer and fill it with black.
 After that duplicate the 2013 graphic and merge it with the black background.